Boston Legacy FC: Stadium

-The team will play home matches in White Stadium in Franklin Park, Boston.
-The City of Boston planned to commit up to $50 million towards the stadium's renovation, and BUSP pledged $30 million.
-The stadium is to be the first venue in the country which will be home to a major league sports franchise and the athletic program of a public high school.
-The stadium will be shared with Boston Public Schools track and soccer.
-To avoid wear and tear on its playing surface, American football matches will be prohibited at the field during the professional soccer season; it will see high school football play after the end of the NWSL season during the MIAA playoffs and Thanksgiving games.
+The stadium was announced as the first venue in the country to be the simultaneous home to both a major league sports franchise and the athletic program of a public high school.
+The stadium is planned to be shared with Boston Public Schools track and soccer.
+To avoid wear and tear on its playing surface, gridiron football matches would be prohibited on the field until after the professional soccer season, during the MIAA playoffs and Thanksgiving games.